Symmetric Equilibria in Stochastic Timing Games: The timing game

-We use the framework for subgame-perfect equilibria with mixed strategies developed in \cite{RiedelSteg14}, where the concepts summarized in this section are explained in more detail.
+We use the framework for subgame-perfect equilibria with mixed strategies developed in \cite{RiedelSteg17}, where the concepts summarized in this section are explained in more detail.
 Here we only consider symmetric games, which allows some simplifications incorporated in the following.

-The timing game consists of two players \(i=1,2\), who each decide when to stop in continuous time \(t\in[0,\infty]\).
-However, there is uncertainty about the state of the world, modeled by a probability space \((\Omega, \F, P)\).
-The partial information about the true state evolves exogenously over time, represented by a filtration \((\F_t)_{t\geq 0}\).
-The player's stopping decisions may of course use this information, so a feasible plan is in principle a stopping time; see Section \ref{subsec:strateql} for the formal definition of strategies.
+The timing game consists of two players $i=1,2$, who each decide when to stop in continuous time $t\in[0,\infty]$ (with stopping at $t=\infty$ interpreted as ``never stopping'').
+Potential uncertainty about the state of the world is modeled by a fixed probability space $(\Omega,\F,P)$, and partial information about the true state that can evolve exogenously over time by a filtration $(\F_t)_{t\geq 0}$.
+The player's stopping decisions may of course use this information, so when a player stops may depend on the state (see Section \ref{subsec:strateql} for the formal definition of strategies).

-As usual in timing games, we focus only on situations (resp.\ histories) in which no player has stopped, yet.
-Therefore, the game ends as soon as any of the players stops.
-A player who is the single one to stop first is called the \emph{leader}.
-In this case the other player becomes the \emph{follower}.
-Their respective payoffs are determined by the two stochastic processes \(L\) and \(F\).
-Both processes incorporate the possible effect of an (optimal, contingent) stopping decision that the follower might have in a more primitive model, given that the opponent has already stopped~-- as in Example \ref{exm:attrition} below.
-If the game ends by both players stopping simultaneously, their payoffs are determined by the third process \(M\).
-All processes are measured in the same numeraire, say, discounted to time 0, and the players are risk neutral.\footnote{ Alternatively, one can interpret the payoff processes as measured in discounted ``utils''. }
+As usual in timing games, we focus on situations (resp.\ histories) in which no player has stopped, yet.
+Therefore, the game ends as soon as some player stops.
+A player who is the single one to stop first is called the \emph{leader}; in this case, the other player becomes the \emph{follower}.
+Their respective payoffs are determined by two given stochastic processes, $L=(L_t)_{t\geq 0}$ and $F=(F_t)_{t\geq 0}$.
+Both processes incorporate the possible effect of an (optimal, contingent) stopping decision that the follower might have in a more primitive model, given that the opponent has already stopped, like in Example \ref{exm:attrition}.
+If the game ends by both players stopping simultaneously, then their payoffs are determined by a third given process, $M=(M_t)_{t\geq 0}$, respectively the random variable $M_\infty$ if no player stops in finite time.
+All payoffs are measured in the same numeraire, say, discounted to time zero, and the players are risk neutral.\footnote{ Alternatively, one can interpret the payoff processes as measured in discounted ``utils''. }

 Equilibria will obviously be based on solving optimal stopping problems involving the three underlying payoff processes.
 We need to make some weak regularity assumptions in order to have well defined problems in the following.